cocos/cocos-docs/en/cocos-service/agc-auth.md

+**Note**: Documents from this version have been archived, and will not continue to be maintained.
+Please use [the latest version](https://service.cocos.com/document/en/agc-auth.html).

 # Auth Service (AppGallery Connect) Quick Start

 AppGallery Connect provides a cloud-based [Auth Service](https://developer.huawei.com/consumer/en/doc/development/AppGallery-connect-Guides/agc-auth-introduction-0000001053732605) and SDKs to help you quickly build a secure and reliable user authentication system for your apps to verify user identity.